Last updated on April 16th, 2026 at 06:29 pm

 Mirari Boutique Hotel

-Mirari, an affordable-luxury boutique with a sea-facing rooftop pool and terraces offering a gorgeous Mediterranean setting and individually styled rooms – some with balconies!
-I’ve visited for drinks on the wonderful terrace and love the ambience!
+Mirari, an affordable-luxury boutique with a sea-facing rooftop pool and terraces offering a gorgeous Mediterranean setting and individually styled rooms with balconies!
+I’ve visited for drinks and love the ambience, style and scenic walk along the Riva and harbour – Mirari is a top choice for summer!

 Aurelius – apartment